 When choosing a canvas, remember you get what you pay for.
-Linen offers a fair superior surface to paint on due to its greater strength and finer surface, when compared to cotton.
+Linen offers a superior support to paint on due to its greater strength and finer surface when compared to cotton.
 Given the choice, we'd always plump for fine Belgium linen primed with an oil primer to give a lovely smooth and non-porous surface.
 However, if you're just getting started with canvas painting, it might make sense to pick up a cheaper cotton canvas to experiment on first.
-You can always improve a cheap pre-made cotton canvas by re-priming with an oil primer.
+You can always improve a cheap pre-made cotton canvas by re-priming it with an oil primer.

 Gessobords by Ampersand are expensive compared to canvas boards but well worth the investment.
-They’re made from a high-density hardwood so they’re much stronger and still lightweight.
+They’re made from a high-density hardwood so they’re much stronger while remaining lightweight and easy to transport.
 They also come in a variety of thicknesses from standard 1/8” to 3/4”, 1 1/2” and 2”.
-They have a non-porous and lightly sanded surface that allows for great brush control, making Gessobords a top quality alternative to traditional wooden panels and linen canvases.
+Gessobords also have a non-porous and lightly sanded surface that allows for great brush control, making them a top quality alternative to traditional wooden panels and linen canvases.
+See Amazon to purchase.

-Metal can be a great alternative to wood as its extremely smooth, naturally non-porous, doesn’t rot and is lightweight.
+Metal can be a great alternative to wood.
+It's extremely smooth, naturally non-porous, doesn’t rot and it's also lightweight.
 Copper is the best choice, but aluminium is also a good option.
-It’s important to still treat the surface with decent oil primer to make sure your paint bonds to the metal.
-Take care though, most boards and canvases will take the odd knock but a metal support will need extra TLC.
+It’s important that you still treat the surface with a decent oil primer to make sure your paint bonds to the metal.
+Take care though, most boards and canvases will take the odd knock but a metal support needs a bit more TLC.